Death in Vegas

-Death in Vegas is an English electronic music group, for which Richard Fearless serves as frontman.
+Death in Vegas are an English electronic music group, for which Richard Fearless serves as frontman.
 The band was formed in 1994 by Fearless and Steve Hellier and signed to Concrete Records under the name of Dead Elvis.
 Owing to an Irish record label of the same name, Dead Elvis became the title of their first album instead.

 History

 Dead Elvis

 The band's debut, Dead Elvis (1997), used a blend of musical genres.
 Most of the tracks are mainly based in electronic dance music.
 Shortly after the release of the album, Hellier left the band and was replaced by Tim Holmes, who had already been involved with mixing and engineering tracks on the album.

 The Contino Sessions

 The band's second album, The Contino Sessions (1999), marked a slight change in direction with more attention to live instrumentation than their first and the inclusion of guest vocalists (including Dot Allison, Bobby Gillespie, Iggy Pop, and Jim Reid).
 Although predominantly rock-influenced, the album still retained some electronic elements, in particular the opening track, "Dirge", with its drum machine-based rhythm track.
 "Dirge" was featured on a Levi's jeans commercial, as well as the second installment of The Blair Witch Project, and was used in the trailer for the 2006 film The Black Dahlia.
 The song was also used in the trailer for the 2013 film Cheap Thrills and used in the 2001 film Disco Pigs, at the end of the 2009 remake of The Last House on the Left, near the end of the Being Human episode "The Longest Day", and in the second episode of season two of Misfits.
 Along with "Aisha" (with vocals from Iggy Pop), "Dirge" helped the band gain more recognition, culminating in a Mercury Music Prize nomination in 2000.
 "Dirge" was the subject of a lawsuit by the band Five or Six, as it borrowed extensively from their song "Another Reason".
 The matter was settled with Five or Six receiving a writing credit.
 "Aisha" was a top 10 hit in the UK and also featured in the PlayStation 2 title Gran Turismo 3: A-Spec.